joshbrew/threadop/README.md

     }
 ): Promise<any>;

-// When the message is defined, the function returns a Promise<any>. function threadop(
+// When the message is defined and pool is defined, the function returns a Promise<any[]>. function threadop(
     callback?: (data: any) => any,
     options?: {